by Dr. Bill Rawls

 Normal CRP levels, however, are often present in individuals who follow good dietary habits and yet still suffer from a chronic illness

-Both normal ranges for blood levels of vitamin D and indications for supplementation are controversial, and various medical organizations and nonprofit groups don’t seem close to reaching a consensus just yet.
-For example, the Institute of Medicine (IOM) considers up to 4,000 IU of vitamin D3 a safe dosage for most adults.
-But the Endocrine Society suggests a safe dose for most adults can go all the way up to 10,000 IU.
+Both normal ranges for blood levels of vitamin D and indications for supplementation are controversial, and various medical organizations don’t seem close to reaching a consensus just yet.
+For example, the National Institutes of Health (NIH) has up to 4,000 IU of vitamin D3 as the upper limit for most adults.
+But a deficiency or other health conditions may require a different amount.

-With the differing viewpoints, how do you know what to do?
+So how do you know what to do?
 For starters, know that levels of >40 ng/ml have been associated with reduced risk for many cancers and for chronic disease in general.
-And achieving consistent vitamin D levels of >40 ng/ml is also important for Lyme disease, chronic fatigue syndrome, and fibromyalgia recovery.
+And achieving consistent vitamin D levels of >40 ng/ml is also important for Lyme disease, ME/CFS, fibromyalgia, potentially long COIVD recovery.

 Ferritin measures iron stores.
 Low ferritin levels can indicate low stores of iron in the body, which can be associated with fatigue.
 High ferritin levels indicate abnormal retention of iron in the body (called hemochromatosis), which can be associated with liver damage and nonspecific symptoms.
 High levels can also be associated with autoimmunity and chronic infection.